PennyLaneAI/pennylane-sf/doc/index.rst

     dev = qml.device('strawberryfields.gaussian', wires=XXX)

+The ``'strawberryfields.fock'`` device is explicitly used in the ` quantum neural net tutorial <https://pennylane.ai/qml/demos/quantum_neural_net.html>`_.

-To filter tutorials that explicitly use a StrawberryFields device, use the "Strawberry Fields" filter on the right panel of the `demos <https://pennylane.ai/qml/demonstrations.html>`_.
+To filter tutorials that use a StrawberryFields device, use the "Strawberry Fields" filter on the right panel of the `demos <https://pennylane.ai/qml/demonstrations.html>`_.